rhuwellsamano/majin-sushi-2/README.md

 ### 10/8/2019
 - Created the project repo and README.
 - Going to brainstorm some ideas on how I want it all to flow.
+- After a goodnight's sleep, I think I'm going to make it a battle style game where you battle against other cute lookin' food, gain experience, and grow your sushi army!